kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md

 ### §107.27   Alcohol or drugs.

-A person manipulating the flight controls of a small unmanned aircraft system or acting as a remote pilot in command or visual observer must comply with the provisions of §§91.17 and 91.19 of this chapter.
+A person manipulating the flight controls of a small unmanned aircraft system or acting as a remote pilot in command or visual observer must comply with the provisions of §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.17   Alcohol or drugs.|§91.17]] and 91.19 of this chapter.

 ### §107.29   Daylight operation.